We’d been southbound on the M1 for about an hour when I nodded off in the back of Raine’s car.

 All very well in principle, but what exactly was I supposed to say to my parents?
 That I was a lesbian?
 Okay.
 That I’d known I like girls since I was eleven years old?
 So far so good, sure.
 But that confession was far less daunting than presenting them with Raine.
 Here’s my girlfriend, and yes, you may indeed notice she’s obviously and vastly out of my league, and I still don’t comprehend what she sees in me, except that having a person to protect appears to press all her buttons.
 Why yes, I’m regularly overwhelmed like I’m standing next to a raging inferno of pure sexuality.

 Oh, that gleam in her eye?
 Please ignore that she’s probably a psychopath, and occasionally kills people for me.
 Why yes, I have watched her shoot a man in the head, how did you guess?
-In fact, in my most private moments I get turned on by the memory of how she moved when she’s beating monsters to death.
+In fact, in my most private moments I get turned on by the memory of how she moves when she’s beating monsters to death.
 But we haven’t had sex in nearly two weeks because suddenly she’s handling me like I’m made of spun glass and won’t-

 My own thoughts juddered to a halt.
 I took a deep breath and tried to focus on the trees and fields passing by outside the car.